DAILY LIFE IN ANCIENT GREECE

 Society in Ancient Greece

-Like all early civilisations Ancient Greece was an agricultural society.
+Like all early civilizations Ancient Greece was an agricultural society.
 Most of the people lived by farming and the main form of wealth was owning land.
-In each city there was an upper class and a middle class of men like substantial farmers, doctors and teachers.
-However the vast majority of people were peasants and craftsmen or slaves.
+In each city, there was an upper class and a middle class of men like substantial farmers, doctors, and teachers.
+However, the vast majority of people were peasants and craftsmen or slaves.
 Slavery was common.
 (It is estimated that about 30% of the population of Athens was made up of slaves).
-If they worked in rich peoples homes slaves could be reasonably treated.
-However by law owners were allowed to flog slaves.
+If they worked in rich people's homes slaves could be reasonably treated.
+However, by law owners were allowed to flog slaves.
 Those slaves who worked in mines probably suffered the most.

 Even if they were not slaves most of the people in Ancient Greece had a very low standard of living.
 Despite all the achievements of Ancient Greece for most of its people life was hard.

 When a child was born it was not regarded as a person until it was five days old when a special ceremony was held and the child became part of the family.
 Parents were entitled, by law, to abandon newborn babies to die of exposure.
 Sometimes strangers would adopt abandoned babies.
 However, in that case, the baby became a slave.